pburkholder/decksets/2018-04-cf-summit/text.md

 |--- | --- | --- |
 |service-connect | migrate-db | route-lookup |

+^So, what's come of all this work?

 ---

 # Making a difference

-^ The folks at 18F originally adopted Cloud Foundry to solve their delivery problem, they made into _cloud.gov_ to change how agencies operate.
+^The folks at 18F originally adopted Cloud Foundry to solve their delivery problem, they made into _cloud.gov_ to change how agencies operate.
 How has that worked out?

 ---